longo-andrea/100-days-of-code/log.md

 - Today I did some exercises with slots and then started reading about dynamic components.

 **Thoughts:** Tomorrow I'll going on with dynamic components.

+### Day 70: December 11, 2019

+**Today's Progress**:
+- Today I learned the Vue keyword 'is' that defines component type, so it allows to define a dynamic components.
+By default when we switch between one component to another, the first one is destroyed, sometimes is what we want, but sometimes don't.
+Here another Vue keyword comes in help '<keep-alive> ... </keep-alive>', by wrapping content inside keep-alive tag, the component state will be store, and when we switch back to it we could find the previous state.
+- I finished with advanced component usage, by completing the assignment of the section.
+- I read about Mixin and Decorator pattern.

+**Thoughts:** Tomorrow I'll going on with second project of Vue course.